Harris takes center stage for White House with Biden on vacation

 “If I were her, I’d want to have a visible role heading into the election sending my ire at Republicans who are saying and doing insane things,” the former aide said.

-Harris sat down with ABC News for a nationally televised interview that aired Monday in which she weighed in on the plight of migrants being bussed to Washington, D.C., access to reproductive health care and a debate over the U.S.’ history of slavery – taking aim once again at Florida GOP Gov. Ron DeSantis.
+Harris sat down with ABC News for a nationally televised interview that aired Monday in which she weighed in on the plight of migrants being bused to Washington, D.C., access to reproductive health care and a debate over the United States’s history of slavery — taking aim once again at Florida GOP Gov. Ron DeSantis.

 On Wednesday, Harris will meet with the prime minister of Mongolia.
 While she frequently meets one-on-one with foreign leaders separate from the president, the meeting is notable given Biden will be out of town and unable to meet with the foreign leader.